Tomb Raider (1996 video game): Reception

 Upon its release in 1996, the game was widely praised by video game magazines for its variety and depth of control, revolutionary graphics, intriguing environments, and use of occasional combat to maintain an atmosphere of tension.
 Ryan MacDonald of GameSpot described the game having the puzzle solving from Resident Evil, the gory action of Loaded, and the ability to have a 360-degree freedom in the gameplay.
 The game tied with the Saturn version of Street Fighter Alpha 2 for Electronic Gaming Monthly's "Game of the Month", with their review team saying it stood out from other titles and was the PlayStation's best release at the time.
 Next Generation called it "a thought-provoking, riveting action-adventure easily on par in intensity with any of Hollywood's finest efforts", citing it as a landmark title and potential trend setter for that console generation.

 Some critics rated the PlayStation version better than the Saturn version.
 MacDonald wrote that its graphics were sharper and GamePro scored it half a point higher than the Saturn version in every category despite noting the former's "solid showing".
 However, Next Generation said that it would not bother to review the PlayStation version because the differences between it and the Saturn version were negligible.
 Similarly, Electronic Gaming Monthly only reviewed the PlayStation version, and stated in a feature on the game that both versions were playable and enjoyable, while also having identical graphics.
-A retrospective analysis of the game by Digital Foundry referred to the Saturn version as the least enjoyable versions due to lower frame rate and poorer audio compared to other versions.
+A retrospective analysis of the game by Digital Foundry referred to the Saturn version as the least enjoyable version due to lower frame rate and worse audio when compared to the other versions.
 Next Generation reviewed the PC version of Tomb Raider Gold, rated it three stars out of five, and wrote that it was a suitable purchase for series newcomers, with old players being more likely to download the levels from the game website.